 medicine that has been used as an ADHD treatment.

 Of course, these drugs have their own side effects and risks, and your doctor will want to watch for problems.
 In 2005, the FDA issued a public health advisory about rare reports of

 In some cases, doctors may try prescribing other

-medications, such as drugs called SSRIs, including Effexor, Wellbutrin, and others.
+medications, such as drugs called SSRIs, Effexor, Wellbutrin, or others.

 Of the psychological therapies, behavior modification may be the most commonly recommended for children.
 It can be quite effective, particularly if the therapist helps parents learn techniques to help the child's behavior.
 It is often combined with specific educational interventions, such as help with learning skills.
 Psychotherapy, including cognitive behavioral therapy is a valuable option, particularly if the child has low self-esteem, depression or anxiety.